pcarrott/pcarrott.github.io/academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: IST, University of Lisbon
+  - name: Instituto Superior Técnico
     url: https://tecnico.ulisboa.pt

 # Short bio (displayed in user profile at end of posts)